Papers

 This work has practical implications for enhancing the reliability of digital media by providing a robust solution for detecting forged content.
 This methodology not only improves the accuracy but also addresses critical challenges in pinpointing precise manipulation boundaries, crucial for applications in digital forensics and media integrity verification.

 Theoretically, the inclusion of resampling features fills a gap overlooked by prior CNN-based methods, which often struggle with manipulations that lack distinct visual cues.
-This hybrid approach provides an exemplary model for future explorations in multimedia forensics, suggesting that subsequent research could delve into further integrating frequency domain insights with advanced architectures like transformers for even more nuanced detection capabilities.
+This hybrid approach provides an exemplary model for future explorations in multimedia forensics, suggesting that subsequent research could explore further integrating frequency domain insights with advanced architectures like transformers for even more nuanced detection capabilities.

 Avenues for future work could include refining the model to handle newer types of digital manipulations facilitated by generative adversarial networks (GANs) and exploring domain adaptation techniques to improve performance across diverse datasets without extensive retraining.
 Additionally, the proposed framework could evolve to support video forensics, extending its capability beyond static images, thus addressing a broader spectrum of multimedia manipulation challenges.